Awareness Months & Weeks

 One way that the University of Illinois at Urbana-Champaign addresses sexual misconduct in all its forms is through targeted educational programming during various national and international awareness campaigns.
 See below for information about some of the awareness months and weeks observed on our campus.

 Domestic Violence Awareness Month (October)

 To increase awareness about abuse which occurs in relationships and its consequences, the University of Illinois at Urbana-Champaign sponsors activities and events throughout October on campus and in the community.
 Events for Domestic Violence Awareness Month on our campus and in our community are designed as a powerful statement celebrating the strength of battered women and their children.
-To get involved with Domestic Violence Awareness Month events or submit an event to our calendar, please contact Rachel Storm, Assistant Director of the Women's Resources Center, or call (217) 333-3137.
+To get involved with Domestic Violence Awareness Month events or submit an event to our calendar, please contact Nora Peterson, Associate Director of the Women's Resources Center, or call (217) 333-3137.

 Stalking Awareness Month (January)